AoiTechDev/AoiTechDev/README.md

 ###

-<p align="left">I challenged myself to code and learn every day, committed to continuous improvement.
-This dedication builds discipline and brings me great joy.
-I am fully committed to becoming an expert in this field and I am confident that I will succeed.</p>
+<p align="left">I am a Front-end developer with 2 years of experience. </p>

-<p align="left">Recently, my team and I were placed first in the Hackathon organized by Nerdbord. 😎</p>
+<p align="left">I were placed first in the first Hackathon I took part it at Nerdbord. 😎</p>

 <h2 align="left">🚀Currently Projects I am working on:</h2>

-- 🍱 **Mealfulness** - An application designed to streamline the tracking of daily macros and meals.
-This is my primary focus app now where I put the most effort in it.

-- 🎧 **WiredWave** - Ecommerce store with Headphones.
+- 🍱 **My-Amigo** - App which allow to combine favorite frameworks with fun accessories to craft a unique, funny avatar.

 ###